Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.7Location

-Why for business — The Mark sits on the Upper East Side at 77th and Madison, two blocks from the Met and one block from the East 76th cross-town that connects to Park Avenue's law-firm cluster.
-Izak Senbahar bought the property in 2009, Jacques Grange redesigned every room, and the result is the mo…
+Why for business: The Mark sits on the Upper East Side at 77th and Madison, two blocks from the Met and one block from the East 76th cross-town that connects to Park Avenue's law-firm cluster.
+Izak Senbahar bought the property in 2009, Jacques Grange redesigned every room, and the result is the most fashion-fluent palace product on the Upper East Side.

 Best room: Mark Suite (one-bedroom flagship) or Mark Premier Suite.
 For multi-day or family-and-business trips, the Mark Penthouse.